RV Camp site available 9/1/2018

 BYO RV or rent ours.
 Easy to get to but very private.
-Easy access pull through RV campsites with hookups are located in a high flat meadow area with lots of shade trees.
+Easy access pull through RV campsites with hookups are located in a high flat meadow area with lots of shade and lots of headroom.
 The view is "360 degrees trees" with a pond at the base of the hill, along with access to the trail system.

 HEADS UP!
 THE POISON IVY IS OUT.
 WEAR CLOSED SHOES AND HIGH SOX!

 Campfires are prohibited in dry seasons.
-We have to check the fire danger at the time of your arrival.
 When campfires are permitted they must be in the campfire pits provided.
 We have lots of firewood, and you can gather fallen wood as well.

 Shady Grove Preserve has a variety of reasonably priced Nature Labs and Guided Tours available.
 Be sure to ask for the current schedule, or book your own time with a guide.
 Descriptions are available on our website.
 The woodlands will come alive for you, and never be the same again.
 Birders, the pre-dawn and dawn times are wonderful for birding!
 A quiet walk through the old growth, or a sitting spell by the pond will show you plenty of wildlife, living their lives.